freiburgermsu/codons/README.rst

 .. code-block:: python

- cd.translate(sequence = None, database= 'nt', export_name = None, export_directory = None)
+ cd.blast_nucleotide(sequence = None, database= 'nt', description = 'Genetic sequence description', export_name = None, export_directory = None)

-- *sequence* ``str``: The genetic seqeuence, of either DNA or RNA, that will be parsed and translated into a protein sequence.
+- *sequence* ``str``: The genetic sequence, of either DNA or RNA, that will be parsed and translated into a protein sequence.
 The sequence is case-insensitive, and can even possess line numbers or column-spaces, which the code ignores.
 The absence of a passed sequence executes the sequence that is loaded into the ``Codons`` object.
 - *database* ``str``: The BLAST database that will be searched for the nucleotide sequence.
 Permissible options include: ``nr``, ``nt``, ``refseq_select``, ``refseq_rna``, ``refseq_representative_genomes``, ``wgs``, ``refseq_genomes``, ``est``, ``SRA``, ``TSA``, ``HTGS``, ``pat``, ``pdb``, ``RefSeq_Gene``, ``gss``, ``dbsts``.
+- *description* ``str``: A description of the genetic sequence that will be added to the FASTA-formatted output of the function.
+- *fasta_path* & *fasta_link* ``str``: The path or URL link to a protein FASTA or multi-FASTA file that will be systematically searched.
 - *export_name* & *export_directory* ``str``: The name of the folder and directory to which the scraped BLAST data will be saved in a file: ``protein_blast_results.xml``.
 The ``None`` values enable the code to construct a unique folder name that describes the contents and saves it to the current working directory.

+**Returns**

+- *blast_results* `Bio.Blast.NCBIXML`: An API accessible format that facilitates investigating the acquired BLAST from the search content.

 ++++++++++++++++
 export()